xxzcool/scoremodel/README.md

 # scoremodel
 ## Credit scoring modeling toolbox based on R

+### Overview
 A set of flexible, efficient and easy to use functions to build a credit scoring model from beginning to end, including dataset reading and preprocessing, variable binning and woe-encoding, model performance and stability validation, as well as visualization.

+### News
+01/29/2018 : Optimal function convertType and psi, rename some output file names of function preBinningFun.

 ### Installation
 ```R